AzdiarGazder/mtexTools/README.md

 - [**calcStepSize**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcStepSize): Calculates the step size of the ebsd map.
 This function also re-calculates the x and y grid values as multiples of the step size to mitigate any rounding-off errors during subsequent gridding operations.
 To enable the re-calculation of the x and y grid values, the ebsd variable must be outputted from the function.

+- [**checkMTEXVersion**](https://github.com/AzdiarGazder/mtexTools/tree/main/checkMTEXVersion): Compare versions of the current MTEX toolbox to a user-specified version string of the form 'majorVersion.minorVersion.revisionVersion'.
+Returns true if the current toolbox version is less than the user-specified version string.
+Returns false if the current toolbox version is greater than the user-specified version string.

 - [**crop**](https://github.com/AzdiarGazder/mtexTools/tree/main/crop): Crop, cut-out or make a subset of ebsd map data from within a user-specified rectangular, circular, polygonal or freehand area-based region of interest (ROI).
 Instructions on script use are provided in the window titlebar.

 - [**currentFolder**](https://github.com/AzdiarGazder/mtexTools/tree/main/currentFolder): Change MATLAB's current folder to the folder containing this function and add all of its sub-folders to the work path.